|

 with it, who was I to argue.

-played guitar.
-In the midst of this formidable line up sat a large
+the midst of this formidable line up sat a large figure with greasy

-figure with greasy hair and a pint of bitter on his Hammond organ.
+hair and a pint of beer on his Hammond organ.
+His raspy voice

-His raspy voice was perfect for R&B and the organ sound,propelled
+was perfect for R&B and the organ sound, propelled by Leslie

 I once plucked up the courage to sidle up to him and ask, "Who